obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 * exclusively (boolean): if true, any existing replications with this URL will be removed

 Convenience function for setting up two-way replication with a remote database specified by the provided URL.
-Returns an object with a keys named "push" and "pull" whose values are the push [`replication`](#replication) object and the pull [`replication`](#replication) object, respectively, or null on failure.
+Returns an array containing the push [`replication`](#replication) object and the pull [`replication`](#replication) object, or null on failure.

-**replicationFromDatabaseAtURL**(url)

-* url (string): the URL of the database to replicate from

-Set up a persistent replication from a source database to this database and return a [`persistent replication`](#persistent replication) object.
-If the persistent replication already exists, the configuration is unchanged.
-The returned object can be customized prior to the start of replication.

-**replicationToDatabaseAtURL**(url)

-* url (string): the URL of the database to replicate to

-Set up a persistent replication from this database to a source database and return a [`persistent replication`](#persistent replication) object.
-If the persistent replication already exists, the configuration is unchanged.
-The returned object can be customized prior to the start of replication.

-**registerFilter**(name, code)
+**slowQueryWithMap**(map)

+* map (string): map function source in JavaScript

+Returns a [`query`](#query) object that runs an arbitrary map.
+This is the equivalent of a CouchDB temporary view, and as such is very slow compared to a precompiled view.
+It may be useful during development, but in general this is inefficient if this map will be used more than once, because the entire view has to be regenerated from scratch every time.

+**untitledDocument**()

+Create a new [`document`](#document) object with a generated identifier.
+The identifier *cannot* be changed after creation; use **documentWithID(id)** to create a document that has a specific identifier.

+**viewNamed**(name)

-* name (string): the name of the filter function to register
+* name (string): the name of the view to fetch
-* code (string): the JavaScript code that implements the filter function

-Register a named filter function in the database for use with filtered replication.
-The filter is not persistent and needs to be registered each time the app is run.
-Use the registered filter name in the `filter` property of the [`persistent replication`](#persistent replication).
+Returns a [`view`](#view) object with the given name.
+(This succeeds even if the view doesn't already exist, but the view won't be added to the database until it is assigned a map function.)

+### Events

+**change**: fired when modifications are made to the documents in the database.

 <a name="document"/>
 ## Document

-TODO description
+A document is a JSON object consisting of arbitrary key-value pairs.
+Each document in a database has a unique identifier and may be fetched using this ID or located as part of a query on a view object.
+Document properties that begin with an underscore are reserved.

 ### Properties

-**documentID**

-string, read-only.
-The unique ID of this document; its key in the database.

 **abbreviatedID**

 string, read-only.
 The document ID abbreviated to a maximum of 10 characters including ".." in the middle.
 Useful for logging or debugging.

-**isDeleted**

-boolean, read-only.
-True if the document has been deleted from the database.
+**currentRevision**

+[`revision`](#revision), read-only.
+The current/latest revision.
+This object is cached

 **currentRevisionID**

 string, read-only.
 The ID of the current revision.
 If not known, returns null.

+**documentID**

+string, read-only.
+The unique ID of this document; its key in the database.

+**error**

+dictionary, read-only.
+The most-recent error that occurred in the document.

+**isDeleted**

+boolean, read-only.
+True if the document has been deleted from the database.

 **properties**